linb960/School_District_Analysis/README.md

 <img src="https://github.com/linb960/School_District_Analysis/blob/main/Resources/THS_9th_Grade_NaN.png" width="600" height="300" />

+## How Results are Calculated
+The results in the analysis are looking to see if by removing the grades of the ninth graders from Thomas High School affect the overall percentage of passing students in math and reading.
+To run these calculations, per the setup, all 9th grade grades for THS are set to NaN.
+Only scores above or equal to 70% are considered passing.
+The students who pass is then divided by the total students (district and then school only) and multiplied by 100 to get the percentage of passing in each, math and reading, and in both math and reading.

 ## Results

 ### How the District Summary has been affected
-By removing the ninth graders grades for Thomas High School the differences in the percentages are very minimal and can be seen below:
+By removing the ninth graders grades for Thomas High School the differences in the percentages are very minimal with overall passing dropping from 65.2% to 64.9%.
+This minimal drop could be expected since there are 39,170 students in the disctrict and only 461 are 9th graders at THS.
+A percentage of the population of only 1.2%.
+Here are the outputs

 __Initial District Summary__
 <img src="https://github.com/linb960/School_District_Analysis/blob/main/Resources/Initial_District_Summary.png"  />